vatri/Google-Drive-Bundle/README.md

 ### Download and configure JSON credentials file

-Download your JSON credentials file from Google Console to _/config_ folder within Symfony and add a variable to _.env_ file:
+Download your JSON credentials file from Google Console to _/config_ folder within Symfony project.

+Add following variable to _.env_ file:

   `VATRI_DRIVE_CREDENTIALS_FILE=config/google-drive-api-client_secrets.json-example.json`

-### Use service in your controller or another Symfony part:
+### Use DriveApiService in your controller or another Symfony part like this:

-controller method:

 ```
    use App\Vatri\GoogleDriveBundle\Service\DriveApiService;